Step 1

 Step 3

-Defining the required seeding plan
+Defining the required seeding and growing plan

 Ceres generates the required seeding plan to reach a steady farm production.